Modern Commercial Space

 On the corner of Fort Thomas and Highland, a Plaza will feature decorative paving, seasonal flowers in planters, and colorful umbrella tables for outdoor dining and socializing.
 As illustrated, half of the plaza space will be shaded by a trellis and the other half in the sun.
 The Plaza will be south-east facing and a great place to gather in the center of town.
 Hardscape materials will be coordinated with city sidewalk streetscape materials.

 In the 30 ft. space between the two buildings, a garden with trees and landscaped flower beds will provide condo residents a place to relax.
-The adjacent restaurant will also enjoy views into the garden.
+The proposed adjacent restaurant will also enjoy views into the garden.
 The area will allow another access point to the public parking lot and retail business.

 COMMERCIAL ENTRANCE ALONG PUBLIC PARKING LOT